-How to Completely Optimize Your Google My Business Listing
+Google My Business: How to Completely Optimize Your GMB Listing

 This helps with the responsiveness and visibility of the business since response times won’t suffer as badly.

-For maximum performance and visibility through the GMB listing, it’s critical to keep message response time under 24 hours.
+For maximum performance and visibility through the GBP, it’s critical to keep message response time under 24 hours.

 But obviously faster is better.

-Customers don’t want to wait for answers and oftentimes a fast answer is the difference between a customer and a non-customer.
+Customers don’t want to wait for answers, and oftentimes a fast answer is the difference between a customer and a non-customer.

 7. Use Local Posts

-You can publish offers, events, products, and services directly to Google Search and Maps through posts on Google My Business.
+You can publish offers, events, products, and services directly to Google Search and Maps through posts on Google Business Profiles.

 Posts let you engage with your audience and keep your presence fresh on Google.

-And they can be sent on-the-go from either a phone, tablet, or a computer.
+And they can be sent on the go from either a phone, tablet, or computer.

-Businesses can also influence their Knowledge Panel breakouts with direct feedback about their businesses and the people that represent it.
+Businesses can also influence their Knowledge Panel breakouts with direct feedback about their businesses and the people that represent them.

 Some Google-provided tips for making the most out of Local Posts are: Make sure each post is high-quality – free of spelling errors, broken characters, gibberish, or useless information.